 - a.
 Cylinder: The major subdivision as we have seen is the cylinder. - b.
-Track: Each cylinder is composed of a number of tracks (10 in our quoted example).
+Track: Each cylinder is composed of a number of tracks (10 in our quoted example). - c.

-c.
 Block: The smallest addressable part of a disk is a block (i.e., a sector).
 This forms the unit of transfer between the disk and main storage.

 d.
-Bucket: When the block size is fixed (i.e., when the disk is hard sectored) a number of blocks may also be called a cluster, allocation unit or logical block.
+Bucket: When the block size is fixed (i.e., when the disk is hard sectored) a number of blocks (i.e., sectors) are grouped to form a larger unit of transfer.
+This unit is called a bucket, but may also be called a cluster, allocation unit or logical block.